 Any gear that aims to catch demersal fish, crustaceans or shellfish needs to be in contact with the seabed.
-Fishermen have developed a variety of trawl gears to maximise catch efficiency and their ability to operate on the different types of seabed habitats (Eigaard et al., 2014).
+Fishers have developed a variety of trawl gears to maximise catch efficiency and their ability to operate on the different types of seabed habitats (Eigaard et al., 2014).
 As a result, bottom trawls differ in their design and dimensions, in particular in ground rope design and the methods used to spread the trawl horizontally (beam trawl, otter trawl, seine) (Valdemarsen, 2001).
 We distinguish between the physical effects of the gear on the seabed and the effects of the gear on marine organisms and the functioning of the benthic ecosystem (Figure 1).

-PHYSICAL EFFECTS
+PHYSICAL IMPACT ON SEABED HABITAT

-The physical interaction of fishing gears with the seabed is extremely complex.
+The physical interaction of fishing gears with the seabed is extremely complex (O'Neill and Ivanović, 2015).
 The degree of contact of the trawl with the seabed depends on the design and rigging of the gear, the speed at which the gear is towed and the characteristics of the seabed (Buhl-Mortensen et al., 2013; He and Winger, 2010; Lucchetti and Sala, 2012).
 On soft sediments there can be compression, shearing and associated displacement of the sediment (O’Neill and Ivanovic, this volume) and mobilisation of sediment (O’Neill and Summerbell, 2011).
-Some parts of the gear can penetrate and disturb the seabed to depths of >5 cm or more (e.g. otter trawl doors, dredges, tickler chains), while other gear components may only skim the surface (e.g. sweeps) (Lucchetti and Sala, 2012; Eigaard et al., this volume).
+Some parts of the gear can penetrate and disturb the seabed to depths of 5 cm or more (e.g. otter trawl doors, dredges, tickler chains), while other gear components may only skim the surface (e.g. sweeps) (Lucchetti and Sala, 2012; Eigaard et al., this volume).